Treatment - Clinial Trial

-Alpha DaRT is a groundbreaking technology that enables for the use of alpha radiation in a localized treatment for skin cancers with a 78% complete response rate* and no harsh side effects.*
+Alpha DaRT is a groundbreaking technology that enables the use of alpha radiation in a localized treatment of cancer.
+Our previous research has shown more than 75% complete response rate and no harsh side effects.

-Having reveived FDA’s Breakthrough Device Designation for the treatment of SCC of the skin without curative standard of care, the Alpha DaRT is now available in a skin cancer clinical trial led by MSK Cancer Center in NY and other major medical institutions throughout the US.
+Having received FDA’s Breakthrough Device Designation for the treatment of SCC of the skin without curative standard of care, the Alpha DaRT is now available in a skin cancer clinical trial led by MSK Cancer Center in NY and at major medical institutions throughout the US.

 No costs for enrolled patients